gbinal/p-o-d.github.com/schema.md

 Metadata File Formats --  RDFa and JSON
 ---------------------------------------
-The Implemention Guidance available as a part of Project Open Data describes Agency requirements for the development of metadata as per the Open Data Policy.
-A quick primer on these two file formats follows:
+The [Implemention Guidance](http://gsa-ocsit.github.com/project-open-data.github.com//implementation-guide/) available as a part of Project Open Data describes Agency requirements for the development of metadata as per the Open Data Policy.
+A quick primer on the two file formats involved:

-[RDFa Lite](http://www.w3.org/TR/rdfa-lite/) is a minimal subset of RDFa, the Resource Description Framework in attributes, consisting of a few attributes that may be used to express machine-readable data in Web documents like HTML and XML.
-While it is not a complete solution for advanced data markup tasks, it allows users to publish metadata in a way that is immediately understandable by search engines and other applications built to leverage the growing "web of data."

 [JSON](http://www.json.org) is a lightweight data-exchange format that is very easy to read, parse and generate.
 Based on a subset of the JavaScript programming language, JSON is a text format that is optimized for data interchange.
 JSON is built on two structures: (1) a collection of name/value pairs; and (2) an ordered list of values.

+[RDFa Lite](http://www.w3.org/TR/rdfa-lite/) is a minimal subset of RDFa, the Resource Description Framework in attributes, consisting of a few attributes that may be used to express machine-readable data in Web documents like HTML and XML.
+While it is not a complete solution for advanced data markup tasks, it allows users to publish metadata in a way that is immediately understandable by search engines and other applications built to leverage the growing "web of data."

-Links to downloadable examples of metadata files developed in both of these formats can be found at the bottom of this page.
+Links to downloadable examples of metadata files developed in these and other formats in [the metadata resources](http://gsa-ocsit.github.com/project-open-data.github.com/metadata-resources/).
 Tools to help agencies produce and maintain their data inventories are [available on GitHub](http://www.github.com/project-open-data) and hosted at [Labs.Data.gov](http://labs.data.gov).

 "Common Core" Required Fields